 Seaton Bay on Devon's Jurassic Coast

-The village of Beer with its own small bay enclosed by chalk cliffs, nestles in a valley with picturesque stone houses and cottages built on many different levels of the slopes of the valley.
+The village of Beer with its own small bay enclosed by chalk cliffs, nestles in a valley.
+With picturesque stone houses and cottages built on the slopes of the surrounding hills.

 The Jurassic Coast.

-From Seaton it is possible to see, walk to, or easily visit all three eras in this 185 million-year 'geological walk through time'.
+From Seaton, it is possible to see, walk to, or visit all three eras in this 185 million-year ‘geological walk through time’.

-Axmouth harbour is a small harbour which dries up on low tide and fills up as the tide comes in used mainly for recreation and by local fishing boats.
+Axmouth harbour is a small harbour which dries up on low tide and fills up as the tide comes in.
+It's used for recreation and by local fishing boats.

-This section of the East Devon and Dorset coast line has been prone to land slips for thousands of years.
-Although land slips still occur due to the instability of the ground and cliffs, the largest and most spectacular landslip of recent times occurred on the coast line at Dowlands Cliffs between Axmouth and Lyme Regis in 1839, creating ravines and a rough, torn up landscape.
+This section of the East Devon and Dorset coast line has been prone to land slips for thousands of years. land slips still occur due to the instability of the ground and cliffs.

 Walking the South West Coastal Path.